+Legislative Composites

+Group portraits of the Legislature are produced for every regular session.
+The Capitol's collection dates from 1911 to present, and are located in the hallways of the third and fourth floors.

-The State Senate The state's legislative body, called the General Assembly, is composed of the State Senate and the House of Representatives.
+The State Senate

+The state's legislative body, called the General Assembly, is composed of the State Senate and the House of Representatives.
 The Arkansas State Senate meets in the chamber located at the south end of the Capitol's third floor.
-(If the chamber doors are closed, you can visit the public galleries, located on the Fourth Floor.)
+(If the chamber doors are closed, you can visit the public galleries located on the Fourth Floor.)
 The Senate consists of thirty-five members, each of whom represents a district of approximately 85,000 people.
 Arkansas senators may serve a combined amount of time in both the Senate and the House of 16 years.
 The seating arrangement in the Senate is determined by seniority.
 The Lieutenant Governor serves as the President of the Senate and sits at the marble desk at the front of the room.
 The President Pro Tempore is elected by fellow senators to preside over the Senate on occasions when the Lieutenant Governor is absent.

 Senate votes are taken by roll call.
 When a senator's name is called, he or she responds with a yea or nay vote; then the votes are tallied and the result is read aloud.

+Meeting Times

-Meeting Times The General Assembly meets in regular session beginning the second Monday in January in each odd-numbered year (2015, 2017, 2019...).
+The General Assembly meets in regular session beginning the second Monday in January in each odd-numbered year.
 The regular session lasts for a minimum of 60 days, but can be extended by a two-thirds vote of both chambers.

-The General Assembly also convenes for a fiscal session beginning the second Monday of February in each even-numbered year (2016, 2018, 2020 etc.).
+The General Assembly also convenes for a fiscal session beginning the second Monday of February in each even-numbered year.
 This session lasts for a minimum of 30 days and may be extended up to 15 days by a three-fourths vote of both chambers.
 The governor may also call a special session if specific issues need to be addressed in the interim.

+Decorative Features

+The Senate chamber was restored in 2001-2002.
+The decorative painting replicates the original

+décor applied by artist Paul Martin

+Heerwagen in 1914.
+The Senate President's

+marble desk is original, as is the 1,200-pound

+chandelier, the smallest of the MitchellVance chandeliers in the building.
+In 1914,

+stained glass replaced the original crystal

+glass of the skylight in order to reduce the

+sun's glare; at about the same time, the first

+of several generations of draperies in the

+dome was installed to improve the room's

+acoustical properties.
+Outside the chamber

+and in adjacent galleries hang composite

+portraits of past Arkansas legislatures.
+The

+public viewing galleries are located in the

+balcony (fourth floor).

+House Chamber

+Legislative Body

-Decorative Features The Senate chamber was restored in 2001-2002.
-The decorative painting replicates the original décor applied by artist Paul Martin Heerwagen in 1914.
-The Senate President's marble desk is original, as is the 1,200-pound chandelier, the smallest of the Mitchell-Vance chandeliers in the building.
-In 1914, stained glass replaced the original crystal glass of the skylight in order to reduce the sun's glare; at about the same time, the first of several generations of draperies in the dome was installed to improve the room's acoustical properties.
-Outside the chamber and in adjacent galleries hang composite portraits of past Arkansas legislatures.
-The public viewing galleries are located in the balcony (fourth floor).
-House Chamber Legislative Body The Arkansas House of Representatives consists of 100 members, each representing a district of approximately 30,000 persons.
-Ninety-nine representatives are assigned to seats on the chamber floor, while one, chosen by his or her peers, serves as House Speaker, or chamber leader, and sits on the rostrum at the front of the chamber.
+The Arkansas House of Representatives consists of 100 members, each representing a district of approximately 30,000 residents.
+Ninety-nine representatives are assigned to seats on the chamber floor, while one, chosen by his or her peers, serves as the Speaker of the House, or chamber leader, and sits on the rostrum at the front of the chamber.
 Next to the Speaker sits the Parliamentarian, who interprets and enforces the rules of debate during each session.
-House clerks occupy the lower rostrum spaces and the space directly in front of the rostrum is styled the Well of the House; legislators stand here when introducing and speaking in favor of bills.
-Architectural Elements The columns and pilasters in the House chamber are finished in scagliola, a mixture of gypsum plaster, glue, pigments and marble dust applied over a base surface, then polished, to simulate the look of marble.
-The scagliola, gilded capitals and other features were restored in 2009.
-The chamber's original individual desks have been replaced several times; curved desks resembling those originally designed for the chamber (but never built) arrived in 2018.
-The 2000-pound Mitchell-Vance chandelier is original to the room.
-The exterior "greenhouse" protecting the stained-glass dome was rebuilt in 2012 and the century-old stained glass skylight, as well as the ceiling and the chamber's decorative finishes, underwent restoration in 2014.
-At that time the ceiling drapes, installed in the 1920s to improve the room's lively acoustics, were removed.
+House clerks are seated in the lower rostrum spaces, and the area directly in front of the rostrum is designated as the Well of the House.
+Legislators stand here when introducing and speaking in favor or opposition of bills.